 Meet Our Worship Team

-Rev. Kellie Ann Whitlock was born in Milwaukee, Wisconsin but grew up on the island of Oahu, Hawaii.
-She completed her undergraduate work in Social Work at the University of Wisconsin – Milwaukee, and attended McCormick Theological Seminary in Chicago, Illinois to receive her Master’s in Divinity.
+Pastor Kellie Ann Whitlock was born in Milwaukee, Wisconsin but grew up on the island of Oahu, Hawaii.
+She completed her undergraduate work in Social Work at the University of Wisconsin – Milwaukee and attended McCormick Theological Seminary in Chicago, Illinois to receive her Master’s in Divinity.
 Upon ordination in 1992, Kellie was called to the Allen Park Presbyterian Church, in Allen Park, Michigan, where she served for nine years as Associate Minister.
-Kellie joined the staff at Rosedale Gardens Presbyterian Church (RGPC) in 2001 where she served in the position of Associate Pastor for 15 years until November 1, 2016 when she became the Pastor, Head of Staff.
+Kellie joined the staff at Rosedale Gardens Presbyterian Church (RPGC) in 2001, where she served in the position of Associate Pastor for 15 years until November 1, 2016, when she became the Pastor, Head of Staff.
 Kellie also graduated from Madonna University in 2004, earning a Master’s Degree in Clinical Psychology, LLP.

 Kellie has a passion and energy for the ministry that comes from a deep sense of call.
-“I have the blessing of spending my life loving and serving Jesus Christ, and loving and serving his people here at RGPC.”
-She looks forward to the next season in her ministry at RGPC, as together they continue to honor their 88-year history and move into the future with excitement as a missional congregation with a new vision of being a “mission station” in the neighborhood and community, exploring the many possibilities for mission and outreach.
+“I have the blessing of spending my life loving and serving Jesus Christ and loving and serving others with the people here at RGPC.”
+She looks forward to the next season in her ministry at RGPC, as together they continue to honor their 95-year history while moving into the future with excitement.
+Our identity, vision and purpose is being a “mission station congregation” in the neighborhood, city and community, exploring the many possibilities for mission, service and outreach.

-Kellie lives in Livonia with her husband Marc Whitlock.
-She has three children, Rachel, Matt and Macaylah.
+Kellie lives in Livonia with her husband, Marc Whitlock.
+She has three children, Rachel (Rob), Matt, Macaylah and two grandchildren Katelynn and Wyatt.

 kwhitlock@mi.rr.com